AdobeDocs/campaign.en/help/technotes/upgrades/migrate-users-to-ims.md

 1. Work with Adobe to secure a date for Adobe to run automated migration for your non-technical users (operators) and product profiles.
 This step requires an hour window with no downtime to any of your instances.
 1. Your internal Campaign Administrator validates these changes, and provides sign-off.
 After this migration, you must no longer create any further operator authenticating with his login and password.

-You can now plan technical users migration to IMS according to [this technote](ims-migration.md), and confirm to your Adobe Transition Manager once done.
+You can now migrate your technical operator(s) to Adobe Developer Console as detailed in [this technote](ims-migration.md).
+This step is mandatory if you are using Campaign APIs.

-Adobe will then mark the migration as complete, and turn ON the flags to block new native user creation and native user login.
+Once this migration is completed, confirm to your Adobe Transition Manager: Adobe then marks the migration as complete, and blocks new native user creation and native user login.
+Your environment is then secured and standardized.

 ## Frequently Asked Questions {#ims-migration-faq}